-In today’s business world of new advancements and shifts in technology, globalization and demographics, boards face the challenge of ensuring their organizations are effectively and appropriately aligning themselves to succeed in this “new world of work.”
-On the board’s agenda is a series of articles set to be released every 6-8 weeks and will share insights on how boards can surge their organizations forward both cohesively and successfully while facing the challenges of today.
-Each issue will examine a single topic in detail, and will include the perspectives of a Deloitte professional with deep expertise in the subject matter as well as the views of an experienced external expert on the topic.
+In today’s business world of new advancements and shifts in technology, globalisation and demographics, boards face the challenge of ensuring their organisations are effectively and appropriately aligning themselves to succeed in this “new world of work.”
+On the board’s agenda is a series of articles set to be released every 6-8 weeks and will share insights on how boards can surge their organisations forward both cohesively and successfully while facing the challenges of today.
+Each issue will examine a single topic in detail and will include the perspectives of a Deloitte professional with deep expertise in the subject matter as well as the views of an experienced external expert on the topic.

 To obtain additional information and insights on corporate governance topics please visit our Global Center for Corporate Governance website.

-A good crisis response is, of course, about swiftly addressing what has gone wrong, but it is also about being externally focused—communicating to stakeholders, shareholders, regulators— and it is about making big decisions that have a significant impact on the future of the organization.
-It should be an integral part of the wider organization’s resilience measures and not simply something to deploy when all other options have failed.
+A good crisis response is, of course, about swiftly addressing what has gone wrong, but it is also about being externally focussed—communicating to stakeholders, shareholders, regulators— and it is about making big decisions that have a significant impact on the future of the organisation.
+It should be an integral part of the wider organisation’s resilience measures and not simply something to deploy when all other options have failed.

 On the board’s agenda | September 2019

-Corporate social purpose is broader than traditional corporate social responsibility activities and encompasses how the core business delivers positive economic, social, and environmental impact in the world.
-This On the Board’s Agenda explores how social purpose strategies, programs, and investments can be important assets, and how boards might enhance their oversight of their companies’ social purpose roles and actions.
+Corporate social purpose is broader than traditional corporate social responsibility activities and encompasses how the core business delivers positive economic, social and environmental impact in the world.
+This On the Board’s Agenda explores how social purpose strategies, programmes and investments can be important assets, and how boards might enhance their oversight of their companies’ social purpose roles and actions.

 On the board's Agenda | July 2018

 The integration of digital and physical technologies is accelerating, enhancing companies’ ability to increase operational excellence and grow in ways that may not have been possible just a couple of years ago.
-This phenomenon, known as Industry 4.0, suggests a new revolution that enables smart, connected technologies to transform organizations, operations, and the workforce by increasing information flow, creating new insights, and revolutionizing business models.
+This phenomenon, known as Industry 4.0, suggests a new revolution that enables smart, connected technologies to transform organisations, operations and the workforce by increasing information flow, creating new insights and revolutionising business models.

 On the board's Agenda | June 2018